Pride Month and performative allyship: visibility without action is just marketing

 What does real support look like?

 The numbers speak volumes.
 In the Netherlands alone, incidents of anti-LGBT violence rose by nearly 30% in the last two years [source: COC Nederland].
 Around the world, laws criminalizing queerness are being reinstated or reinforced.
-This is the context in which Pride campaigns roll out — which makes hollow gestures all the more infuriating.
+This is the context in which Pride campaigns roll out, which makes hollow gestures all the more infuriating.

 Why it matters

-Representation without investment is exploitation.
+Representation without investment is just exploitation.
 Visibility without accountability is a branding exercise.
-If you’re not actively contributing to the safety, joy, and future of the queer community, then a rainbow logo is just noise.
+If you’re not actively contributing to the safety, joy, and future of the queer community, then a rainbow logo is basically just noise.

 Pride is not a marketing trend.
 It’s a commitment.
-And if you're going to show up for us, show up all the way — not just when it’s profitable.
+And if you're going to show up for us, show up all the way, not just when it’s profitable.

 Sources: